Three Fuss-Catalan posets in interaction and their associative algebras: -cliff posets and general properties

 \section{$\delta$-cliff posets and general properties}

-This section is devoted to introduce the lattices of $\delta$-cliffs and their combinatorial and order theoretic properties.
+This section is devoted to introduce the lattices of $\delta$-cliffs and to set some notations and definitions about posets and lattices.
 Then, we will review some properties of its subposets, like EL-shellability, constructibility by interval doubling, and geometric realizations. \medbreak